 But the palladium price increase has already sparked reports of a bubble developing, although some market players remain bullish about its prospects.

 Palladium, which is mined alongside platinum and other lesser-known PGMs such as rhodium, ruthenium and iridium, is a key element in the catalytic converters (which help to control harmful emissions) of petrol vehicles.
+Platinum is typically used in the catalytic converters of diesel vehicles.

 According to Peter Major, Mergence Investment Managers’ director of mining, platinum accounted for 66% of the revenue of South Africa’s platinum industry a few years ago, but barely 40% today.